Study of the photon's pole structure in the noncommutative Schwinger model: Introduction

-This paper is organized as follows: in Sec.
+This paper is organized as follows: in Sect.
 II, we introduce the noncommutative Schwinger model in the light-cone coordinates in order to simplify our calculations.
-In Sec.
-III, to obtain the mass spectrum of the theory at three-loop order, the photon self energy is studied at this level.
+In Sect.
+III, to obtain the mass spectrum of the theory at two- and three-loop order, the photon self-energy is studied.
 Using the explicit representation of the Dirac $\gamma$-matrices provides a straightforward method to compute the trace of the complicated fermionic loops.
-Then, it is shown that the noncommutativity does not affect the Schwinger mass in this order.
-Extension of the three-loop computations to all orders is discussed in Sec.
+Then it is shown that the noncommutativity does not affect the Schwinger mass at these levels.
+The computations of Sect.
+III are extended to all orders in Sect.
 IV where the exact mass spectrum is also obtained.
-In Sec.
+In Sect.
 V, we demonstrate that the noncommutative one-loop effective action for the photon is exactly the same as the commutative counterpart.
-Finally, Sec.
+Finally, Sect.
 VI is devoted to the concluding remarks.